srikumarks/codaholic/_posts/2012-12-30-exploring-grha-bhedams.markdown

 - Carnatic music
 ---

-Here is a demo web app for exploring [rāgās and their bhēdams].
+Here is a [demo web app] for exploring rāgās and their bhēdams.

 A few weeks ago, I had a conversation with Mr. Ramesh who showed me some amazing Excel wizardry and spells he'd cast to be able to take